What does the Camden story mean to you?

 The Camden story is a collection of tales, memories, recollections, myths, legends, songs, poems and folklore about our local area.
 It is a history of Camden and its surrounding area.
 I have created one version of this in the form of a 1939 district map.

-The latest version is the European story started with The Cowpastures in 1795.
+The latest version of the European story started with The Cowpastures in 1795.

 The Camden story is about the Camden community.